mvolkmann/blog/src/ocaml.md

 ex. let sign = if result > 0 then “positive” else if result < 0 then “negative” else “zero” pattern matching let sign = match …

-Functions
-functions are first-class; can take a arguments and return let square x = x _ x this is short for let square = fun x -> x _ x (see anonymous functions below) could also write as let square (x : int) = x _ x note that parameters are not enclosed in parens, just separated by spaces in e1 e2 e3, e1 must evaluate to a function and it is passed the values of e2 and e3 if e2 or e3 are not primitive values or variables, add parens around those expressions so they are evaluated before the function call to e1 is evaluated to call this, square 5 note that arguments are not enclosed in parens, just separated by spaces (love this syntax!)
-This assigns a function value to the name “square”.
-Anonymous functions (aka lambdas) are written like fun x -> x _ x When utop outputs the value of a function it will look like this:

-- : t1 -> t2 = <fun>
-  <fun> represents the unprintable function definition
-  t1 is the type of the first parameter t2 is the return type the dash on the left means the function is anonymous fun x y -> (x +. y) /.
-2.0 is an anonymous function that computes the average of two float values utop describes it as - : float -> float -> float = <fun>
-  the first two float types are the parameters and the last is the return type the use of two -> tokens is a reminder that OCaml supports partial application the types of the parameters are inferred from how they are used in the function expression Unnamed parameters are positional. functions can have labelled parameters and they can have default values to declare a labelled parameter or pass an labelled argument, use ~{name}:{value}
-  labelled arguments can appear in any order and be mixed with positional arguments when a function is called with fewer arguments than it has parameters, a new function is returned that is the result of partial application recursive functions must be defined with “let rec” optional parameters must be preceded by either ~ (for labelled) or ? (for positional); for example, ?(answer=42) ?(init = 0) is shorthand for ?init:(init = 0).
-  The first “init” is the argument label and the second is the parameter name.
-They can differ just like in Swift.